UPDATED: VCU freshman found dead after night of hazing at fraternity rush event, his family says

 As part of the fraternity’s rush ceremonies, he was blindfolded, causing him to run into a tree and hit his head, said White, who has spoken with the police and people who attended the event.
 Onlookers helped him into the house, where he lay down on a couch on his side and was left to fall asleep, she said.
 In the morning, he was found lying face down, and police were called.

-Officials from VCU and the Richmond Police Department, as well as the national fraternity organization, did not immediately confirm the details of White's account on Sunday evening.
+Officials from the Richmond Police Department and Delta Chi's national organization said they were unable to confirm or deny the details of White's account on Sunday evening.
+VCU officials also did not confirm the information.

 Officers arrived at 9:16 a.m. and found him unresponsive, police said.
 Officials pronounced him dead at the scene.
 A medical examiner has not yet determined the cause or manner of death.